Go all out along the Barrow Navigation with off-grid adventures that celebrate the soul-stirring beauty of the great outdoors.

 Go with the Flow offers amazing adventures on the water for great days out with the family.
 The weirs and rapids keep things fun and exciting (without being too scary) on the Thrills and Spills Trip while you can really make a day of it on the half or full-day Family Safaris.
 If you’d prefer to sit and relax along the river, try a guided boat tour with Boat Trips Ireland with a chance to spot some of the area’s glorious wildlife including kingfishers, dragonflies and otters.

-Cycling Graiguenamanagh to St Mullins
+Walking Graiguenamanagh to St Mullins

-For a great day out along the towpaths of the River Barrow, cycle it!
-The stretch from Graiguenamanagh to St Mullins is flat and very manageable and makes a perfect day out for a cycle adventure without the strenuous effort.
+For a great day out along the towpaths of the River Barrow, walk it!
+The stretch from Graiguenamanagh to St Mullins is flat and very manageable and makes a perfect day out for a hiking adventure without the strenuous effort.
 The route is about 6km each way, and there are pretty locks and lockkeepers’ cottages along the way.
 Once you get to St Mullins, relax and explore the ecclesiastical history of the village and enjoy cake with a view at one of the outdoor tables at the Mullichain Café.
 Bikes can be rented from the Waterside Guesthouse in Graiguenamanagh.

 Wild Time Woodland Fun and Forest School

 Promoting the benefits of time spent in the woodland, Wild Time Woodland Fun and Forest School runs events and family days out where you can switch off with all the family.
 Keep an eye on their Facebook page for nature walks and other family event in the great outdoors.